MicrosoftDocs/architecture-center/docs/reference-architectures/hybrid-networking/expressroute-vpn-failover-content.md

 1. To complete the deployment of site-to-site VPN as a backup to ExpressRoute, see [Create a site-to-site VPN connection](/azure/vpn-gateway/tutorial-site-to-site-portal).

-1. Once you've successfully configured a VPN connection to the same on-premises network you configured ExpressRoute, you'll then have completed the set up to back up your ExpressRoute connection in case of total failure at the peering location.
+1. Once you've successfully configured a VPN connection to the same on-premises network you configured ExpressRoute, you'll then have completed the setup to back up your ExpressRoute connection if there is total failure at the peering location.

 ## Next Steps